publiclab/Leaflet.DistortableImage/README.md

   </ul>
 </details>
 <br>
-And the following handlers:
+And the following custom handlers:
 <br><br>

 <details><summary><code><b>doubleClickLabels</b>: this</code></summary>
   <ul>
-    <li>when location labels are added via <code>#addGoogleMutant</code>, this handler is enabled to allow toggling their visibility by double clicking on the map.</li>
+    <li>when location labels are added via <code>#addGoogleMutant</code>, this handler is enabled by defualt to allow toggling their visibility by double clicking on the map.</li>
     <li>afterwards, can be enabled / disabled during runtime via <a href="https://leafletjs.com/reference-1.5.0.html#handler">Leaflet's Handler API</a>.</li>
     <li>overrides the map's default <a href="https://leafletjs.com/reference-1.5.0.html#map-doubleclickzoom"><code>doubleClickZoom</code></a> handler when enabled.</li>
   </ul>